bcgov/ols-geocoder/civicAddressCompilation.md

 ![image](https://user-images.githubusercontent.com/11318574/123313916-d2d5fe80-d4de-11eb-981f-51b46beb470c.png)
 <br><br>
-8. Take a screenshot of the map.
+8. Take a screenshot of the map and open up the side panel again.

 9. Print the screenshot or load it up into your favourite paint program.